Stacked-Org/stacked-docs/docs/getting-started/quick-start.md

 Make sure you have Flutter installed and setup.
 If not, head over to [Flutter Install](https://docs.flutter.dev/get-started/install) to get is setup
 :::

-To start with stacked install the `stacked_tools` package through pub by running the following command.
+To start with stacked, install the `stacked_tools` package by running.

 ```shell
 dart pub global activate stacked_tools